Commemorative Speech: Guide to Craft an Engaging Speech

 Brainstorming potential ideas will enable you to come up with a topic relevant to you and your personal situation.

-In order to make your speech and topic meaningful, think of the memories you would want to share of a particular person.
+In order to make your speech and topic meaningful, think of the things you would want to share about the person.
 Or the information you want to share with others about a situation or event.

 When thinking about the different stories to add, consider sharing that maybe you would want to hear in a commemorative speech.